 Pfrimmer believed her techniques worked by releasing adhered fibers and improving circulation in the muscles.
 Pfrimmer Deep Muscle Therapy is a system of cross-fiber strokes done in a detailed, systematic way that includes repeating a specific sequence of strokes on each muscle group.
 The first sequence starts the corrective process, while the repeat sequences prompt the natural healing process of the body.

-Although officially Pfrimmer isn't considered a massage technique, and can be learned by other trained healthcare professionals, in practice the technique is most often learned by trained massage therapists.
+Although officially Pfrimmer isn't considered a massage technique, and can be learned by other trained healthcare professionals, in practice trained massage therapists most often learn and offer the technique.
 For more information, see the Therese C. Pfrimmer International Association of Pfrimmer Deep Muscle Therapy.